Downtown St. Louis: Government and infrastructure

 The United States Postal Service operates the St. Louis Main Post Office at 1720 Market Street in Downtown St. Louis.

 Also located in the downtown neighborhood, the St. Louis City Hall at 1200 Market Street.

 St. Louis MetroLink Blue and Red light rail lines service downtown with the Stadium, 8th & Pine, Convention Center, and Laclede's Landing stations.

 Economy

-Nestlé Purina PetCare and Peabody Energy Corporation are headquartered in Downtown St. Louis.
+Nestlé Purina PetCare, Peabody Energy Corporation, HOK, and Spire Inc. are headquartered in Downtown St. Louis.
 Ralcorp and its former subsidiary Post Foods have their headquarters in the Bank of America Plaza in Downtown St. Louis.

 In 1999, prior to its merger with American Airlines, Trans World Airlines was headquartered in One City Centre at 515 North 6th Street.
 In 2006, John Steffen, owner of One City Centre, announced that he planned to redevelop it into a mixed-use building called 600 Washington.
 Prior to a 2005 merger with Federated Department Stores, May Department Stores was headquartered in Downtown.

-The Federal Reserve Bank of St. Louis, a regional Federal Reserve Bank covering the 8th district of the Federal Reserve System, is located at 411 Locust Street at its terminus with North Broadway.
+Downtown St. Louis remains the region's financial services hub with the headquarters of Stifel, Anders CPA, the regional headquarters of PwC, KPMG, and Deloitte.
+U.S. Bancorp maintains a corporate headquarters downtown and in 2025 moved its subsidiary Impact Finance to the U.S. Bank tower.
+Additionally, the Federal Reserve Bank of St. Louis, a regional Federal Reserve Bank covering the 8th district of the Federal Reserve System, is located at 411 Locust Street at its terminus with North Broadway.

+With respect to the legal field, Downtown St. Louis remains the regional anchor for law firms, with major white shoe law firms Thompson Coburn, Bryan Cave Leighton Paisner, and Lewis Rice, among others, headquartered Downtown.
+The Thomas F. Eagleton United States Courthouse houses the U.S. attorney's office for the Eastern District of Missouri, the United States Court of Appeals for the Eighth Circuit, and the United States District Court for the Eastern District of Missouri.
+The Missouri Court of Appeals for the Eastern District is located Downtown as are the Circuit Court for the City of St. Louis.
+The United States District Court for the Southern District of Illinois is located just across the Mississippi River from downtown, less than a 10 minute drive from Downtown, which makes Downtown uniquely situated for litigation in multiple federal jurisdictions.